Riot-hit Myanmar town calmer as troops restore order

 RISK OF VIOLENCE SPREADING

-The crisis is likely to force Thein Sein, a former general, to confront an issue that human rights groups have criticized for years: the plight of up to 800,000 Rohingyas who live along Myanmar's border with Bangladesh in abject conditions.
+The crisis is likely to force Thein Sein, a former general, to confront an issue that human rights groups have criticised for years: The plight of up to 800,000 Rohingyas who live along Myanmar's border with Bangladesh in abject conditions.

-"Unless the government takes steps not just to end the violence but also lay the groundwork for protection of minority communities, there is a risk of the violence spreading," the International Crisis Group, a non-governmental research organization, said in a report published late on Tuesday.

 "How the government handles this case will be a major test of the police and courts in a country that has just begun to emerge from an authoritarian past.
 It will also test the government's will and capacity to reverse a longstanding policy of discrimination toward the Muslim Rohingyas."